150-year-old Florida Keys lighthouse illuminated for first time in a decade

 “Alligator Lighthouse was lit in 1873 and it stayed lit until about 2013, and then it went dark for 10 years,” said Rob Dixon, the executive director of Save Alligator Lighthouse, which took over the lighthouse’s title in late 2021.
 “And now our Statue of Liberty is lit once again.

-The lighthouse is named after the USS Alligator, a Navy schooner that ran aground on the reef in 1822 and sank.Trump asks Iowans to help him ‘win big’ in 2024 caucuses to set the tone for the general electionAlligator and five other aging lighthouses off the Keys were important maritime navigational aids that once warned ships away from the area’s barrier coral reef. headtopics.com
+The lighthouse is named after the USS Alligator, a Navy schooner that ran aground on the reef in 1822 and sank.Alligator and five other aging lighthouses off the Keys were important maritime navigational aids that once warned ships away from the area’s barrier coral reef. headtopics.com

 150-year-old Florida Keys lighthouse illuminated for first time in a decadeA 150-year-old beacon that helped guide ships through the treacherous Florida Keys coral reefs before GPS, sonar and other technology made it obsolete is shining again